-- 1–2 tbsp prepared horseradish (based on your preference, see Recipe Note #2)
+- 1–2 tablespoon prepared horseradish (based on your preference, see Recipe Note #2)

-- 2 tbsp fresh chives, minced (optional, for garnish)
+- 2 tablespoon fresh chives, minced (optional, for garnish)

 - Drain the potatoes and add to a pot of water (potatoes should be covered by at least 1 inch).
 Cover and bring to a boil on high heat, then remove cover and continue boiling over medium-high heat until potato cubes are easily pierced with a paring knife (see Recipe Note #3).